Young woman with blond hair wearing safety googles working with a torch to make jewelry

 Fee: $53 resident / $68 non-resident

-Register for Sertoma Kripalu
+Register for Sertoma Kripalu Yoga Beginning

 The ancient art of yoga combines postures for the body, breathing for relaxation and meditation for the mind.
 Kripalu is a gentle yoga that encourages students to discover their own degree of flexibility rather than push past their limits.
 Before undertaking any exercise program, one should consult a physician.
 Bring a large towel or blanket and wear comfortable clothing.
-6 sessions
+6 sessions.

 Ages: 16+ years